akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice looked at her mother.

-“Can I hold her?”
+‘Can I hold her?’

-“She needs to know the hen first.
-In time you can help the hen teach it.”
+‘She needs to know the hen first.
+In time you can help the hen teach it.’

 Soon came the day when Mother nodded, and Beatrice reached out a trembling hand.
 The hen did not hiss or ruffle her feathers, giving a quiet sign of permission.

 Encouraged by the contact, the gosling stretched its neck towards Beatrice’s soft murmurs, drawn by the sound of her voice.
 It waddled out from the safety of the nest, imprinting on the face that had waited for it so long.

-“Now,” Mother said softly.
-“Now she’s yours.”
+‘Now,’ Mother said softly.
+‘Now she’s yours.’

 Beatrice lifted the gosling.
 It fit in one palm, warm and weightless.